Post Care Education Financial Support FAQs

-In order to receive the Post Care Education Financial Support:
+In order to receive Post Care Education Financial Support:

 - the carer must have been receiving a care allowance immediately before the young person reached 18 years of age, and

-- the young person must be 18 and under 25 years of age and live with the carer, and
+- the young person must be 18 to 24 years of age and live with the carer, and

 - the young person must be studying full-time in order to complete Year 12 or equivalent studies, and

 Eligibility for financial support under this policy does not influence eligibility for continuation of the Teenage Education Payment (TEP) which is assessed separately using the Teenage Education Payment Guidelines.

 To be eligible for the payment, the young person in out-of-home care must be enrolled full-time in one of the following:

 - HSC via Vocational Education and Training (VET) Board Endorsed courses

 - TAFE NSW Certificate IV in Tertiary Preparation

 Note: full-time study for the purpose of this allowance is 15 hours or more per week and can take place at a high school, TAFE or equivalent setting.
 Part-time studies may be considered on a case by case basis where a young person has parental responsibilities or health issues that prevent them from undertaking full-time studies.